Collins Radio Company

 The 32V-1 was produced from late-1946 through mid-1948, or just under two years of production.
 The 32V-1 transmitter isn't found too often today.
 Most examples found nowadays will have some past modifications installed where a former owner was trying to alleviate TVI issues.
 Many 32V Series transmitters were later abused in various ways when the transmitters lost their value and were then used on 11 meters by illegal Citizen's Band operators (illegal because the FCC regulations limited maximum power output to 5 watts and limited the maximum distance of communications to 25 miles.)

-Early Television Sets and TVI - The effects of harmonic radiation from ham transmitters on television reception were certainly not in the forefront of design in 1946.
+Early Television Sets and TVI - The effects of harmonic radiation from ham transmitters on television reception was certainly not in the forefront of design in 1946.
 There weren't many TV sets even on the market yet.
 Huge sales of TV sets started in 1947 when many manufacturers, some old time companies and a lot of new TV set builders, introduced their new television receivers to an eager consumer market.
 Certainly by the end of the 32V-1 production in mid-1948, the TVI situation was obviously becoming a real problem for hams.
 Many of the TV sets used a 21mc IF strip for the video that was a harmonic for 40M operation.
 Many TV fans were located great distances from the nearest TV broadcast station and were trying to receive very weak TV signals over the air using folded dipole antennas with 300Z ohm open feed line.
 Harmonic interference from ham transmitters was rampant and TV fan's complaints never-ending.
 Collins introduced the 32V-2 model in mid-1948 and it featured several upgrades that tried to alleviate the increasing TVI problem.

 1948 to 1952 - Upgrades with Pi-L Network Issues